 Mmm… what star sign are you?
 Don’t tell me you’re Libra…

-Ahahahah I knew that!!
-I’m so good at guessing star signs!!
-But let me get back to the serious questions… how and when did you realise that you didn’t want to be just a regular employee – that you wanted to work for yourself?
+I knew that.
+I’m so good at guessing star signs.
+Anyway, when did you realise that you didn’t want to be just a regular employee – that you wanted to work for yourself?

 I think from a very young age I always liked to be independent and I always thought it would be fun to run my own business: I liked the idea of doing something on my own entitlement and do what I could, really… so, yeah, that’s where it all came from.